 For a long time, Brazilians who wanted to learn Japanese had great difficulties: they had to look for a language school or a private teacher with a quality face-to-face course, or try their luck in books and handouts without any help.

 Fortunately, technology has revolutionized language learning.
-There are effective methods for those who want to study not only Japanese: for example, Hindu and Turkish are among the most searched courses in applications dedicated to language teaching.
+There are effective methods for those who wish to study not only 日本語: for example, Hindu and Turkish are among the most sought-after courses in language teaching apps.

 If you want to learn Japanese, then, there are several different ways.
 Below, we list some of the main ones.
 Just choose which one (or which ones!) you like the most!